CodeSleeve/asset-pipeline/README.md

 Simple huh?

 ### Paths
-These are the directories we search for files in relative to your laravel root base directory `base_path()`
+These are the directories we search for files in relative to your laravel root base directory `base_path()`.
+These almost match up to how rails asset pipeline works with the exception of `vendor` being changed to `provider`.
+The name `vendor` is already used by composer so we decided not to use it.

 ```php
   'paths' => array(